unit-coverage/unit-coverage/README.md

 ![](https://raw.githubusercontent.com/mdevils/unit-coverage/master/doc/multiple-other.png)

-In this report you cannot say: how good is the test for `A`.
+In this report you cannot say: how good is the test for `A`?
 How good is test for `B`?
 And what about `C`-test?

 With `unit-coverage` we implemented another strategy.
 Having a single test for `A` you only get a report with `A`-coverage information: